 Bring my what now?
 Yes, that’s right.
 You never know when the party mood will strike.
 If you find yourself feeling a bit grubby at 7 pm just as the beach party is kicking off, it’s good to have brought some wipes, hand sanitizer, moisturizer, hair products and make-up to freshen up for the rest of the night!

-The last thing you wanna do on holiday is end up in the medical centre!
-Speaking from experience, here’s what you’ll need: Paracetamol for headaches, dioralyte for dehydration and hangovers, sea-sickness tablets for boat trips, mosquito bite itch relief cream, antihistamines for allergies, lozenges for sore throats.
+The last thing you want do on holiday is end up in the medical centre!
+Speaking from experience, here’s what you’ll need: Paracetamol for headaches, dioralyte for dehydration and hangovers, dramamine for boat trips, mosquito bite itch relief cream, antihistamines for allergies, lozenges for sore throats.
 You’re welcome.

 #10 Reading Material

-It’s important to get some down time on your holiday and relax with a book by the pool or at a quiet beach.
-Don’t be that asshole that needs to be entertained while everyone else is trying to read their book!
+It’s also important to get some downtime on your holiday.
+Don’t be that asshole that needs to be entertained while everyone else is trying to read their book or take a nap!
+Bring a book or a magazine.